telaminai/hellomongoose/README.md

 How it boots and runs:

+- Create and configure components:
     - EventProcessorConfig.builder().customHandler(handler).build() creates the processor configuration.
+    - EventFeedConfig.builder().instance(feed).name("hello-feed").broadcast(true).agent("feed-agent", new
+      BusySpinIdleStrategy()) declares the in-memory feed and its agent/idle strategy.
     - ThreadConfig.builder().agentName("processor-agent").idleStrategy(new BusySpinIdleStrategy()).build() sets up the
       processor agent thread and the handler idleStrategy.
+- Add components to the server to be booted:
+    - MongooseServerConfig.builder().addEventFeed(feedConfig) registers the feed under the given name (the feed agent thread).
     - MongooseServerConfig.builder().addProcessor("processor-agent", "hello-handler", eventProcessorConfig) registers the
       handler under the given agent name (the processor agent thread).
-- EventFeedConfig.builder().instance(feed).name("hello-feed").broadcast(true).agent("feed-agent", new
-  BusySpinIdleStrategy()) declares the in-memory feed and its agent/idle strategy.
     - MongooseServerConfig.builder()....addThread(threadConfig) registers the processor agent thread configuration with the app.
-- bootServer(app, rec -> { ... }) reads the app config, spins up the feed-agent and processor-agent threads, wires the feed to the processor (broadcast in this example), and returns a server handle.
+- Boot the server: bootServer(app, rec -> { ... }) reads the app config, spins up the feed-agent and processor-agent threads, wires the feed to the processor (broadcast in this example), and returns a server handle.
 Offering to feed will then drive the handler on the processor-agent thread.